efeslab/hippocrates/ArtifactEvaluationREADME.md

 This repository contains the artifact for our ASPLOS '21 paper on Hippocrates, an automated tool for fixing PM durability bugs.

-### ASPLOS '21 Artifact Evaluation

-The [Artifact Evaluation README](./ArtifactEvaluationREADME.md) contains the README from the original ASPLOS'21 artifact evaluation process.
-That README will remain relatively static for legacy purposes, while we will keep the following README more up-to-date.

-If you are curious:
-- The artifact evaluation results are presented [here](https://cknow.io/c/lib/19e2593ed9df4ad5/).
+(__Note: this README may be out of date with the current release of Hippocrates, but should function on the version provided in the [official artifact](https://cknow.io/c/lib/19e2593ed9df4ad5/).__)

-- The ASPLOS'21 Artifact Evaluation page is available at [ctuning.org](https://ctuning.org/ae/asplos2021.html).
+# Artifact Evaluation

+The remainder of this document describes how to run Hippocrates and reproduce the key results from our paper.

 ### Requirements

-This has been tested on a server configured with Ubuntu 20.04.1 LTS on a CPU that supports the `clwb` instruction
+This has been tested on a server configured with Ubuntu 20.04.1 LTS with CLWB CPU support.
-(to check if your CPU has this feature enabled, run `lscpu` and look for the `clwb` flag, e.g. `lscpu | grep clwb`).

 Other requirements can be installed via the `./install-deps.sh` script.
 Python requirements can be found in `requirements.txt`.

+### Resources

+**Server login**: For the artifact evaluators, we will be providing access to one of our servers, which has real NVDIMMs installed on it (this is required for our performance evaluation).
+We will provide the login procedure on the artifact submission site.

+## Artifacts Available Criteria

+Hippocrates is open-source and is available at https://github.com/efeslab/hippocrates.git.

-## Compilation
+## Artifacts Functional Criteria

 We now provide an overview of how to build and run Hippocrates.
 We provide pre-built binaries in `artifact/prebuilt` as an alternative to the following compilation instructions.

 ### Building Hippocrates